Only four planes a day touch down at Bora Bora Airport, each carrying less than 70 people. And that’s just how the island likes it.

 Bora Bora is the name for a group of islands which are part of the Leeward Islands.
 These, in turn, are part of the Society Islands of French Polynesia, located in the South Pacific Ocean.
 The capital city of the Society Islands is Papeete, which is on Tahiti – largest of all the Society Islands.

-Apart from Tahiti and the other French Polynesian islands, Bora Bora’s nearest land is Brisbane, about 3,580 miles to the west.
+Apart from Tahiti and the other islands of French Polynesia, Bora Bora’s nearest land is Brisbane, about 3,580 miles to the west.
 Peru is just over 5,000 miles to the east, Alaska is 5,300 miles due north, and Antarctica lies 4,940 miles due south.

-Bora Bora is about 12 square miles in size and is home to just over 10,000 people, who mainly live in Vaitape on the western side of the island.
+This beautiful corner of the French Polynesia is about 12 square miles in size and is home to just over 10,000 people, who mainly live in Vaitape on the western side of the island.
 The religion of Bora Bora is Christianity, which officially replaced the older Polynesian mythology, although the worship of Polynesian gods is still at the cultural heart of Bora Bora.
-The main languages spoken are French and Tahitian, although most people can speak English, especially in the beach resorts and tourist hot-spots.
+The main languages spoken are French (due to the island’s connections with the French Polynesia) and Tahitian, although most people can speak English, especially in the beach resorts and tourist hot-spots.

 When are the Best Times to Visit Bora Bora?